getlantern/statshub/README.md

 "country" dimension for 1 minute.
 It does this as a performance optimization for this very frequent query.

+Query results include a couple of special items:

+Totals - for every dimension, statshub returns the total across all dimension keys.

+GaugesCurrent - In addition to returning the usual Gauges (which are up to 6 minutes out of date), the query result also includes GaugesCurrent, which shows gauges for the current period.
+These are not particularly reliable because of the reasons mentioned above, but they can be handy for testing to make sure that updates are being recorded.

 ### Stat Archival
 statshub archives its stats to Google Big Query every 10 minutes.
 It authenticates using OAuth and connects to a specific project, using the